bloomreach/brxm/poll/demo/README.txt

 3) Build && run locally.

-- With Essentials, set up with the default settings.
+- With Essentials, set up the project with the default settings.
-  JSP for templating language is not supported for the Polls Demo feature.
+  Note that JSP for templating language is not supported for the Polls Demo feature.

 - With Essentials, install Polls feature, then rebuild && run twice ((boarding, installing).